 St. Catherine of Alexandria — Catherine was a noble, well-educated Roman girl who experienced a vision of Mary and the infant Jesus and became a Christian.
 She denounced the Emperor Maximilian for his cruelty, successfully debated his 50 orators (and caused several to convert), and was martyred.

 St. Margaret Clitherow — Margaret converted to Catholicism when she was 18, during the persecutions of Catholics by the Church of England.
 She helped priests hide in her home, was caught and martyred.
+Recommended biography: St. Margaret Clitherow [Illustrated]

 St. Margaret of Hungary — Margaret was a Hungarian princess promised to God before her birth; she entered the convent at age 3 and took vows at age 12.
 When she was 18, she could have left the convent to marry the King of Bohemia, but refused, instead choosing to do the most menial and repulsive chores in the community.

 Blessed Chiara Badano — Chiara often visited sick classmates, seniors, and the homeless.
 She developed cancer when she was 17 and refused morphine for the pain, offering her suffering to Jesus.
 She died at age 19.
+Recommended biography: Chiara Corbella Petrillo

 St. Joan of Arc — St. Joan heard the voices of Saint Michael, Saint Catherine, and Saint Margaret when she was young.
 When she was 16, she went to the Dauphin and began fighting in the Anglo-French wars, winning many victories for the French and for God.
 She was captured and martyred by the English when she was 19.
+Recommended biography: Saint Joan: The Girl Soldier

 Blessed Nunzio Sulprizio — Nunzio’s parents died when he was a child and he was raised by his uncle, who abused him.
 He contracted gangrene and spent years in the hospital in pain.
 He then served other patients in the hospital before dying of cancer at age 19.